 Hi, I’m Dr. John Gannage, founder of Markham Integrative Medicine.
 My medical background is within the scope of Family Practice, a specialty that ideally emphasizes continuity of care, comprehensive care, health promotion and prevention.
-Recognizing the limitations of my conventional training, particularly in regard to supporting the “chronically unwell” and today’s epidemics, I began the scientific process of searching and observing outside of standard medical training.
+Recognizing some limitations in my conventional training, particularly in regard to supporting the “chronically unwell” and today’s epidemics, I began the scientific process of searching and observing outside of standard medical training.
 I support strongly the concept of Integrative Medicine, which incorporates aspects of Complementary Medicine adjunctively with Conventional Medicine.
-I offer, therefore, a holistic approach with specific emphasis on lifestyle counselling, nutrition and nutritional therapy, and mind-body medicine, areas in which I have special training.
+I offer, therefore, a holistic approach with specific emphasis on lifestyle counselling, nutrition and nutritional therapy, functional medicine, and mind-body medicine, areas in which I have special training.

 Dr. John Gannage, holding an active medical licence in good standing with the College of Physicians and Surgeons of Ontario (CPSO), and as a longstanding practitioner of CAM, is considered an expert in the CAM field.
-Dr. Gannage is regularly requested to offer his opinion regarding current standard of care and best practices within his professional domain.
+Dr. Gannage has been regularly requested to offer his opinion regarding current standard of care and best practices within his professional domain.

 Dr. Gannage founded and is currently the Medical Director of Markham Integrative Medicine, where he has been emphasizing prevention and treatment of chronic disease through nutrition, detoxification, immune sysem modulation and reduction of oxidative stress since 1998.

 Dr. Gannage has special focus in assisting children and families affected by developmental issues, including autism, using biomedical therapy.
-Still, the majority of Dr. Gannage’s practice is for chronic illness and conditions among adults, for which he has developed specific protocols from a functional medicine perspective.
+Still, the majority of Dr. Gannage’s practice is for chronic illness and conditions among adults, for which he has both learned and developed specific protocols from a functional medicine perspective.